-Earthquakes pose significant risk to 75 million Americans in 39 States.
-The USGS is the only Federal agency with responsibility for recording and reporting earthquake activity nationwide.
-Citizens, emergency responders, and engineers rely on the USGS for accurate and timely information on where an earthquake occurred, how much the ground shook in different locations, and what the likelihood is of future significant ground shaking.
+Earthquakes pose significant risk to more than 143 million Americans.
+The USGS is the only Federal agency with responsibility for recording and reporting earthquake activity nationwide, and maintains the National Seismic Hazard Model.
+Citizens, emergency responders, and engineers rely on the USGS for accurate and timely information on where an earthquake occurred, how much the ground shook in different locations, the expected economic and human impacts, and what the likelihood is of future significant ground shaking.

 In addition to activities performed by USGS staff, expertise in earthquake studies that exist outside the federal government is applied through a substantial program of grants, cooperative agreements and/or contracts with universities, state, regional and local government agencies, and private industry.
-The USGS invites research proposals to develop information, knowledge and methods that will assist in achieving the goals of the National Earthquake Hazards Reduction Program (NEHRP).
+The USGS invites research proposals to develop information, knowledge and methods that will assist in achieving the goals of the Earthquake Hazards Program.